SandorTeleki/dom6api-1/readme.md

 ### Build Mode (with scraping)

-Fetches the **latest data** from the [dom6inspector GitHub](https://github.com/larzm42/dom6inspector) repo, runs a local web server, scrapes everything, stores it in SQLite, and then launches the API.
+Uses Fetched data from the [dom6inspector GitHub](https://github.com/larzm42/dom6inspector) repo, runs a local web server, stored in SQLite.

 _Note:_
 If you don't have go installed yet, you can install it with: